Frequently Asked Questions

 HOW LONG DOES MY STUDENT NEED TO COME FOR TUTORING?

-This is highly individualized, depending on their age, need, and how busy they are with extracurricular activities.
-Every student who comes to the California Learning Center has a different plan that addresses their strengths and weaknesses, and most students come weekly, but some do come twice a week.
-Some students will continue ongoing throughout the year for consistent support and then there are some that may need less time.
+This is highly individualized and depends on the student’s age, goals, and schedule.
+Every student who comes to the California Learning Center has a customized plan that addresses their strengths and areas for growth.
+Most students come weekly, while some come twice a week for more intensive support.
+Some students benefit from ongoing support throughout the school year, while others may taper off once they’ve built their confidence and skills.

 CAN MY STUDENT COME TO YOUR CENTER TO STUDY ON THEIR OWN?

-MY CHILD IS HAVING A HARD TIME KEEPING TRACK OF ASSIGNMENTS.
-DO YOU OFFER SOMETHING THAT CAN HELP WITH ORGANIZATION?
+MY CHILD HAS TROUBLE KEEPING TRACK OF ASSIGNMENTS.
+CAN YOU HELP WITH ORGANIZATION

 TEST PREP